ThomasSousa96/test-pages/docs/test/integration/ThomasSousa96/test-workflow/pull/5/index.md

 <!-- :o: Error -->
 ```

-Tip: Use `CRLT + /` to comment/uncomment the line.
+:bulb: Use `CRLT + /` to comment/uncomment the line.

 ### Update the `Details` section